ClickCease

 What Steps Should I Take if Asbestos Is Discovered During a Home Inspection?

 If asbestos is found during an inspection, get quotes from licensed professionals for removal or encapsulation.
-Having a plan to handle asbestos will reassure buyers and help with the closing process.
+A plan to handle asbestos will reassure buyers and help with closing.

 How Can I Find Qualified Professionals to Handle Asbestos in Alabama?

 Look for licensed asbestos contractors or environmental consultants with experience in Alabama.
-Check their credentials, reviews, or references to ensure they are reputable.
+Check their credentials, reviews, or references to ensure their reputability.

 Key Insights